tari-labs/tari-university/src/layer2scaling/more-landscape/landscape-update.md

 - Nodes can implement improved consensus models such as Federated Byzantine Agreement. [[55]]
 - Refer to [Scriptless Scripts](#scriptless-scripts).

-### 2-way Pegged Secondary Blockchains - Sidechains, Drivechains, Federated Pegs)
+### 2-way Pegged Secondary Blockchains

 #### What are they?

 A 2-way peg (2WP) allows the "transfer" of BTC from the main Bitcoin blockchain to a secondary blockchain and vice versa at a fixed rate by making use of an appropriate security protocol.
 The "transfer" actually involves BTC being locked on the main Bitcoin blockchain and unlocked/made available on the secondary blockchain.
 The 2WP promise is concluded when an equivalent number of tokens on the secondary blockchain are locked (in the secondary blockchain) so that the original bitcoins can be unlocked. ([[22]], [[28]])
 - Sidechain: When the security protocol is implemented using Simplified Payment Verification (SPV) proofs - blockchain transaction verification without downloading the entire blockchain - the secondary blockchain is referred to as a Sidechain. [[22]]
 - Drivechain: When the security protocol is implemented by giving custody of the BTC to miners - where miners vote when to unlock BTC and where to send them - the secondary blockchain is referred to as a Drivechain.
-In this scheme, the miners will sign the block header using a Dynamic Membership Multiparty Signature (DMMS). ([[22]], [[28]]
+In this scheme, the miners will sign the block header using a Dynamic Membership Multiparty Signature (DMMS). ([[22]], [[28]])
 - Federated Peg/Sidechain: When the security protocol is implemented by having a trusted federation of mutually distrusting functionaries/notaries, the secondary blockchain is referred to as a Federated Peg/Sidechain.
 In this scheme, the DMMS is replaced with a traditional multi-signature scheme. ([[22]], [[28]])
-- Hybrid Sidechain-Drivechain-Federated Peg: When the security protocol is implemented by SPV proofs going to the secondary blockchain and dynamic mixture of miner DMMS and functionaries/notaries multi-signatures going back to the main Bitcoin blockchain, the secondary blockchain is referred to as a Hybrid Sidechain-Drivechain-Federated Peg. ([[22]], [[28]], [[29]]
+- Hybrid Sidechain-Drivechain-Federated Peg: When the security protocol is implemented by SPV proofs going to the secondary blockchain and dynamic mixture of miner DMMS and functionaries/notaries multi-signatures going back to the main Bitcoin blockchain, the secondary blockchain is referred to as a Hybrid Sidechain-Drivechain-Federated Peg. ([[22]], [[28]], [[29]])

 The following figure shows an example of a 2WP Bitcoin secondary blockchain using a Hybrid Sidechain-Drivechain-Federated Peg security protocol [[22]]: